zazen000/ubStock_Research.py/README.md

         All data storage is through MongoDb.
 I have isolated the MongoDb specific code using #.... at the start of the code section and ##.... at the end.
 Replace these code blocks with your own data storage code if necessary.

-        The output of a function becomes the input for the following function, except get_info and get_dividend.
-These two functions are used independently by several of the other functions.
+        The output of a function becomes the input for the following function.
 Notice that as the number of symbols decreases as we progress through this class, the amount of data collected increases.

     Function List: